rsdn/CodeJam/README.md

 The CodeJam project includes three parts:

 * Main - stable and feature complete code.
+* Blocks - app building blocks, more specific and feature oriented functionality.
 * Experimental - A workspace for code development.
 Contains incomplete and/or unstable parts.
 * [CodeJam.PerfTests](https://github.com/rsdn/CodeJam/tree/master/PerfTests) - a performance testing framework for .Net projects.

 ### Main
 CodeJam is dedicated to one principal goal: creating and maintaining reusable code.
-The CodeJam.Main is a place for collaboration and sharing, where developers community can work together on code to be shared by the CodeJam.
+The CodeJam main is a place for collaboration and sharing, where developers community can work together on code to be shared by the CodeJam.

 CodeJam developers will make an effort to ensure that their components have no dependencies on other third-party